New Jersey Substance Abuse Treatment and Addiction Info

 - Mental Health Association in New Jersey, Inc.: This organization runs at least three self-help centers where individuals can go and get help with planning their drug recovery process.

-- Family Based Services Association of New Jersey: This group provides support for families affected by a range of hardships, including substance abuse.
-For example, this organization can help a parent who needs guidance and support on what to do in the face of a child’s drug abuse.
+- Family Based Services Association of New Jersey: This group provides support for families affected by a range of hardships, including substance use.
+For example, this organization can help a parent who needs guidance and support on what to do in the face of a child’s drug use.

 - NAMI New Jersey: This is a nonprofit organization with a mission to help individuals and families who are affected by mental health disorders.